apanesarr/CommentAnalysis/README.md

 ```
 -> The file size is not larger then the onboard ram of the computer the program is running on

+-> Comments such as

+'''
+Hello
+'''
+#World
+#!

+are counted as two seperate comment blocks rather then one whole block

 ```